craftcms/legacy-docs/extend/field-types.md

 You can tell whether field content has changed by calling [isFieldDirty()](api:craft\base\ElementInterface::isFieldDirty()) on the element.

-This method checks for content changes before continuing to handle that element:

 ```php
 public function afterElementSave(ElementInterface $element, bool $isNew)
 {